Skip to main content

 Tool Name: getWeather Description: Use this tool to retrieve current weather conditions for any location.
 Provide a city name or ZIP code.

-Using MCP Tools in Agent Builder
+Using MCP Tools in Agent Studio

 1

-Copy the MCP URL
+Copy the MCP URL (Narada-managed servers)

 The URL will be copied to your clipboard automatically.
+You’ll paste this URL in the next step.

 2